RobotOperatingSystemsCourse/robotoperatingsystemscourse.github.io/setup.md

 <img src="../assets/images/setup/vscode_setup_3.png" alt="Open SSH config file" width="50%" />
 <img src="../assets/images/setup/vscode_setup_4.png" alt="SSH config file" width="50%" />

 3. Copy the following into the file.
 Replace `[UNIQNAME]` with your uniqname.
+To avoid issues with connecting to the CAEN server, any configuration that you have in this file that would attempt to auto-fill your password should be removed.
 ```plaintext
 Host oncampus-course.engin.umich.edu
   HostName oncampus-course.engin.umich.edu